Mayo Clinic's approach

 - Create a customized follow-up care plan that includes a schedule of exams and tests that are recommended for you based on your diagnosis and treatment.

 - Explain the signs and symptoms of cancer recurrence and when you should make an appointment to investigate any new signs or symptoms.

 - Make wellness recommendations to help you recover from breast cancer treatment and reduce your risk of cancer recurrence.
 If you need help losing weight or starting an exercise program, you'll receive referrals to get you started safely.

 Experience you can trust

-Watch Mayo Clinic specialists discuss breast cancer on YouTube.
+Watch Mayo Clinic breast surgeons discuss breast cancer surgery on YouTube.

 Mayo Clinic breast cancer specialists have extensive experience providing supportive therapy and survivorship services.
 More than 9,500 people seek breast cancer care each year.